Brown Discharge at 7 Weeks Pregnant

 During pregnancy, your body goes through many changes, including changes in hormone levels.

 This increase in pregnancy hormones can cause an increased amount of blood flow to the cervix, which can make some women’s cervixes very sensitive.
-The cervix can become irritated by sexual intercourse or even a pelvic exam, which can lead to brown discharge.
+This can cause the cervix to bleed.

 Early Miscarriage